juanlazarde/ansible/README.md

     $ bash deploy_ansible_ssh.sh

 ## Finally, setup all server-hosts.
-There are all the plays to be applied to the server group only.
-There are the remote hosts, like Apache, TrueNas, reverse-proxy, etc.
+These are all the plays to be applied to the server group only.
+These are the remote hosts, like Apache, TrueNas, reverse-proxy, etc.

     $ bash server_setup.sh